crytic/echidna-streaming-series/part5/README.md

 **Inter-related Operations**
 - A deposit and withdrawal should result in the same pre- and post-margin balances
+## Remove and Allocate
+**Engine Allocate**
+- Liquidity chooses the minimum of the liquidity factors
+- An allocation to a pool should result in an increase to pool reserves

+**Engine Remove**
+- Removing from a pool should result in a decrease to pool reserves

 ## Running Code (for Part 5)